Posted on

 • Multiple punctuation marks: A cluttered subject line is hard to read and unprofessional.
 Stick to one or two at most.

-• All caps: This screams SHOUTING and risks sending your email straight to spam.
+• All caps: This signals shouting and risks sending your email straight to spam.

 • Excessive emojis or special characters: These can also trigger spam filters and look unprofessional.
 Use them only if they naturally fit your brand voice and audience.
 Keep emojis relevant to your brand and audience.
 A single well-chosen emoji can enhance your message, but remember, less is more.